21b6008/zc-3201-202308-group-project/README.md

 ## Robot
 Before starting the server, we need to first set up the robot correctly.
 Make sure to:

+1. Place the robot on a flat surface and make sure to have enough space for it to operate without hitting something or someone.
+2. Connect the power plug.
-1. Attach a gripper.
+3. Attach a gripper.
 For our testing, we were using the Adaptive Grippers.
-2. Install the camera module.
+4. Install the camera module and connect to the USB port on the robot.
-3. Attach the platform so that the camera can calibrate.
+5. Attach the platform so that the camera can calibrate.

-4.
+Now you can turn on the robot and wait for the light indicator to change color from red.

+### Connecting to a network
+Once the color changes to blue, the robot is in Hotspot mode.
+This means your device can connect to the robot via Wi-Fi using the robot's own network.
+You can also connect using an ethernet cable.
+Either way,

+The easiest way to connect via Wi-Fi is to install the Niryo Studio application:

+1.

 ## Server
 To start the server, you need to run two things: